rangenx/.github/profile/README.md

-## Rangen
+## Alt-Ego

-A Java RAG framework for LLMs.
+A Java AI-Agent framework for LLMs.